Table of Contents

 - Select the RT Box variant being used.
 In this example, PLECS RT Box 2 is selected.

-- Select the analog input voltage range to “-5V … 5V” as B-Board PRO’s input voltage range is ±5V.
+- Select the analog output voltage range to “-5V … 5V” as B-Board PRO’s input voltage range is ±5V.

 - In the “External mode” tab of the coder options menu: